Bioconductor/bioconductor.org/content/help/mailing-list.md

   }, true);
 </script>

+## Lists ##

 <a name="bioconductor"></a>
-## bioconductor ##
+### bioconductor ###

-### Post to Bioconductor list
-[Post to Bioconductor list](mailform) without needing to subscribe.

-[Subscribe to or browse][4] this list.

-This mailing list is for
-announcements about the development of Bioconductor and the availability of new code, questions and answers about problems and solutions using Bioconductor, enhancements and patches to the source code and documentation of Bioconductor, as well as general discussions on topics of interest to the Bioconductor community.
+This mailing list is for announcements about the development of Bioconductor and the availability of new code, questions and answers about problems and solutions using Bioconductor, enhancements and patches to the source code and documentation of Bioconductor, as well as general discussions on topics of interest to the Bioconductor community.

 Send mail to everyone subscribed to the bioconductor mail list by reading the [posting guide][5] and then sending an email to